moralrecordings/mrcrowbar/doc/source/index.rst

 Similar to how Django does its models, the structure of a Block is defined in the class definition using Fields.
 Thanks to some metaclass nightmare fuel, when the Block is instantiated all of the Fields are replaced with editable properties.

-Now, a tricky thing to keep in mind is that Field objects are immutable; that is, no matter how many Block objects you make, there's only ever the one copy of the Field object which gets shared amongst all of them, and so you can't store anything specific to one Block inside the Field object.
-On
+Now, a tricky thing to keep in mind is that Field objects are immutable and bound to the class definition; that is, no matter how many Block objects you make, there's only ever the one copy of the Field object which gets shared amongst all of them, and so you can't store anything specific to one Block inside the Field object.

 Refs